 The C-Band Transition Plan in the US

-The FCC’s balanced approach will ensure that C-band spectrum is available quickly without disrupting critical video and audio services.
+The FCC’s balanced approach ensured that C-band spectrum became available quickly without disrupting critical video and audio services.

-SES is proud to help put America to work by procuring from businesses across the U.S. the services and equipment needed for the C-band transition.
+SES was proud to help put America to work by procuring from businesses across the U.S. the services and equipment needed for the C-band transition.

 Delivering on the clearing milestones set out in the FCC’s Report & Order, SES has filtered tens of thousands of earth station antennas throughout the United States to prevent interference from new 5G services.
 SES launched five new satellites to provide the necessary capacity to maintain services for our existing customers.

 - SES-22 was launched on June 29, 2022.
 It started service in August 2022.

 - SES-20 and SES-21 were launched on October 4, 2022.
 SES-21 started service in November 2022, with SES-20 as an operational spare, if needed.

 - SES-18 and SES-19 were launched on March 17, 2023.
 SES-18 started service in June 2023.